suvratapte/suvratapte.github.io/_posts/2024-06-01-simulating-prisoners-dilemma.md

 ## Implementation

-This game will be played between two players and they will play many rounds.
-So we will need to store the moves that each player has played in all the rounds and the scores of the players.
-So let's define the `state` of the game:
+This game will be played between two players over many rounds.
+Therefore, we need to store the moves that each player makes in all the rounds, as well as their scores.
+Let's define the state of the game:

 {% highlight clojure %}